dustmop/makechr/README.md

 # makechr

 makechr is a tool for generating NES graphics.
-Its primary operation is to take pixel art images and split it into four components: chr, nametable, palette, and attributes.
+Its primary operation is to take pixel art images and split it into components: chr, nametable, palette, attributes, and spritelist.

-The goals of makechr are to be portable (written in python), fast (can process a busy image with 256 tiles and 4 full palettes in about 400ms), powerful, easy to understand, and usable in command-line based builds.
+The goals of makechr are to be portable (written in python), fast (can process a busy image with 256 tiles and 4 full palettes in <300ms), powerful, easy to understand, and usable in command-line based builds.

 Input images should be 256px wide and 240px high, representing a full nametable, and must follow NES attribute and palette restrictions.
 An RGB palette is hard-coded in rgb.py, other palettes are not yet supported.